dchote/esphome-lcd-mediaplayer-status/README.md

 I havent been able to get this to cleanly restart after OTAs, you will need to power cycle.
 This may be related to the waveshare library I'm using...
 Not sure

 ## Build Dependencies
-You will need to have the relevant fonts for ESPHome to include in the built.
-You can use the `Advanced SSH & Web Terminal` addon to get shell access and copy the files in to place.
+You will need to manually download fonts for ESPHome to use when building.
+I used the `Advanced SSH & Web Terminal` addon to get shell access and copy the files in to place.

 - Download the NotoSans font from Google and place `NotoSans-VariableFont_wdth,wght.ttf` into `/config/esphome/fonts`.
 - Find and download `fa-solid-900.ttf` into `/config/esphome/fonts`.